 Research Degrees - PhD & MPhil in Engineering

-The electronic application form can be accessed via Graduate Admissions; all supporting documentation should be uploaded to the web site as soon as possible after you have applied.
-When the Board receives your supporting documents (references, transcripts, etc), they will be forwarded to the Department of Engineering.
-We will then forward your application to the appropriate Research Division.
+The online application form can be accessed via Graduate Admissions; all supporting documentation, including references, should be uploaded as soon as possible (and by the application deadline at the latest), as your application will not be considered without them.
+When your application is complete it wil be forwarded to the Department of Engineering.
+We will then forward your application to the appropriate Research Division within the Department.
 If it is not clear which Research Division you wish to work with, your application may be delayed.

 How long will it take?